Resin canal

 Resin canals or resin ducts are elongated, tube-shaped intercellular spaces surrounded by epithelial cells which secrete resin into the canal.
 These canals are orientated longitudinally and radially in between fusiform rays.
-They are usually found in late wood: denser wood grown later in the season.
+They are usually found in late wood, or denser wood grown later in the season.
 Resin is antiseptic and aromatic and prevents the development of fungi and deters insects.